-Diabetes prevention treatment under the Diabetes Prevention Program is covered at 100% with no deductible.
+Diabetes prevention treatment by EHP Preferred and EHP/Cigna PPO Network providers under the Diabetes Prevention Program is covered at 100% with no deductible.
 The Program is designed for persons with prediabetes or who are at risk for developing type 2 diabetes.
 The Program is not for persons who are already diagnosed with type 1 or type 2 diabetes.
 The Program is a 12 month long curriculum focusing on lifestyle changes with resources and coaching support.